Current PMP Exam Overview

-Overview of what PMP tests, how the exam is structured, and how candidates should approach preparation.
+Overview of the current PMP exam through July 8, 2026: what it tests, how it is structured, and how candidates should prepare.

 Use this page for a compact snapshot of PMP® before you move into the weighted domain map for the current exam structure.